pixotchi/Pixotchi-Eco/README.md

 npm run dev
 ```

-Create an `.env.local` with the basics:
+Copy `.env.example` to `.env.local` and fill in the basics:
 - Base RPC endpoint(s)
 - Redis URL (if using chat and persistence locally)
 - Admin key for the dashboard (for admin features)
+- AI provider keys (OpenAI, Anthropic, or Google)
-- Credentials for embedded wallets or the automation agent (if enabled)
+- Credentials for Privy or the automation agent (if enabled)

 Common scripts:
 ```bash